 Maintaining a good diet and exercise regime during the period of heading back to work is very important.
 Eating well and staying active is one of the best ways to make sure that you’re in the right headspace for success when transitioning like this.

 This is one of the key reasons why we offer so many products like our Cranberry Raisin Lactation Muesli.
 Being a mom can be tiring.
 We aim to make our products as nutritious and filling as possible, to help moms get through the task at hand- whether that’s breastfeeding, preparing for a day of work or spending time with the kids.

 Establish a good pump schedule

 If you are still breastfeeding, it is vital to get yourself into a reasonable plan for both your sake and your baby’s sake when you head back to work.
-Try to set aside time in your lunch break, for example, to pump milk for your baby at your own pace.
+Breast pumping need not be stressful or rushed if you try to set aside time in your lunch break, for example, to pump milk for your baby at your own pace.
 Having a set time will help you keep a consistent supply for your baby and reduce stress about finding a moment in your day.